jpsacha/ScalaInterpreterPane/README.md

 ### requirements

-ScalaInterpreterPane currently compiles against Scala 2.9.2 and is build with sbt 0.12.
+ScalaInterpreterPane currently compiles against Scala 2.10 (default) and 2.9.2 and is build with sbt 0.12.

 To use it in your own project, add the following to `build.sbt`: